rjp/thirdspace/docs/spec.md

 ## GET /folders

 All folders you can access.
-This is the default, you can also use /folders/all explicitly.

 You receive a list: